USEPA/CMAQ/DOCS/Users_Guide/README.md

 The following sections are included in this guide:

 [CMAQ Tutorials:](Tutorials/README.md) A series of short tutorials provide practical examples of how to set up and run CMAQ.
+Tutorials include:
+* Running the CMAQ Test Case
+* Prescribing Emissions Using the DESID Module
+* Creating an OCEAN File
+* Adding and Inert Tracer Species

 [Chapter 1 (Overview):](CMAQ_UG_ch01_overview.md) CMAQ background, features, requirements and support resources.